flype/stats_for_all/README.markdown

       stats_for_me
 	end

-In the config file in /config/stats_for_all.yml you have to specify the model name and the type with de identifier you want to use for all your models with stats:
+In the config file you have to specify the model name and the type with de identifier you want to use for all your models with stats:

 	/config/stats_for_all.yml: